ABB Power-One Aurora Solar Inverter

 We have a solar electric power system on our roof.
 It generates more electricity than we use together in our home and our business combined, which helps us to try to reduce our carbon footprint.
 For six years the inverter worked perfectly, waking up with the sun and spinning out electricity meter backwards.
-Unfortunately, after six years, the ABB Power-One Aurora inverter failed with an error code "Error!
+Unfortunately, in July 2018, after six years, the ABB Power-One Aurora inverter failed with an error code "Error!
 Int.Error E031"

 I contacted ABB immediately through a webform, enquiring about whether the invertor could be repaired, costs of repair etc. and received the following remarkably short and unhelpful email in return:

 De garantie van uw inverter is verlopen op 17-08-2017.

 i.e. the guarantee ended on the 17th of August 2017 and ABB will do absolutely nothing whatsoever to help their customers once the guarantee has expired.
 They did not offer to repair the inverter, they didn't provide any information about having it repaired elsewhere, they ignored my request for a service manual and circuit diagram and they didn't even to try to sell me a replacement.
 What's more, my name is David, not Emmanuel. i.e. they didn't even bother to change the name in the reply to another customer which they copied and pasted to me.

 ABB's customer service made me decide that the last thing I'd do was buy a replacement inverter from ABB, leaving me with two options: repair or replace with another brand

 A new inverter or try to repair ?